-This recipe is for anyone reminiscing about old school lunches from back in the ’70s.
-Up until about 1979 I was embarrassed to admit that I liked school lunches, but it turns out I’m not alone.
-Growing up in San Antonio, school lunches were good — especially the Wednesday enchiladas and chocolate cake.
-It had a touch of cinnamon in it if I recall, but was not quite the same as classic Texas Sheet Cake.
+This recipe is for anyone reminiscing about old school lunches from back in the '70s.
+Up until about 1979 I was embarrassed to admit that I liked school lunches, but it turns out I'm not alone.
+Growing up in San Antonio, school lunches were good -- especially the Wednesday enchiladas and chocolate cake.
+It had a touch of cinnamon in it, but was not quite the same as classic Texas Sheet Cake.
 But what I remember most were the 10 cent peanut butter cookies.
-I’ve tried to recreate them, but the school ones were always crumblier and dryer.
-These school lunch peanut butter cookies are crumbly around the edges, but have softer centers.
+I've tried to recreate them with butter, but the only ones that truly come close are shortening peanut butter cookies.
+These have just the texture I remember.

-You can find similar recipes by searching for “School Lunch Peanut Butter Cookies” or more specifically “Chicago Public School Peanut Butter Cookies”.
-This version is based on recipes from Anne Byrn (otherwise known as The Cake Mix Doctor) and famous cookbook author, Snoop Dogg.
+You can find similar recipes by searching for "School Lunch Peanut Butter Cookies" or more specifically "Chicago Public School Peanut Butter Cookies".
+This version is based on a recipe from Anne Byrn (otherwise known as The Cake Mix Doctor).
+Snoop Dogg also has a really good peanut butter cookie recipe.
+I like it so much I finally just gave his Rolls Royce PB-Chocolate Chip Cookies their own page.
+But I think Anne Byrn's are more like the old school cafeteria cookies in terms of crumbly, sandy texture.

 Anne Byrn’s Maria Catholic High Version

-Anne Byrn’s School Lunch Peanut Butter Cookies recipe is from American Cookie, an interesting book that includes some history behind popular American cookies.
+Anne Byrn included this recipe in American Cookie, an interesting book that includes some history behind popular American cookies.
 She adapted it from a recipe featured in a 1961 Chicago Tribune profile of the cafeteria manager at Maria Catholic High School in Marquette Park.
-At Maria Catholic, Sister Maria Trinita baked them for 1300 lucky girls.
-That version plus a lot of the other old school versions called for shortening.
+At Maria Catholic, Sister Maria Trinita baked the shortening peanut butter cookies for 1300 lucky girls.
+If you buy the book you can read all the little stories behind where these cookies come from!
+It's not her newest book, but it's one of her best.

-If you don’t want to make either version or are interested in a shortening/butter hybrid, check out Sadie’s Peanut Butter Cookies, another one close to the old school lunch peanut butter cookies.
-The only catch with Sadie’s is you need to have cake flour.
+Also, if you are interested in trying another version, check out Sadie's Peanut Butter Cookies, another one close to the old school lunch peanut butter cookies.
+The only catch with Sadie's is you need to have cake flour.
+And her recipe calls for a mixture of shortening and butter.

 Recipe